Mineralogy Certification Course

 Formula: MgAl2O4

-Spinel can be perfectly transparent to nearly opaque.
-It occurs in a rainbow of colors, as well.
-So, how do we differentiate it from numerous other minerals?
-One of spinel's best diagnostic features is hardness (8 on the Mohs scale).
-It means it is harder than any other oxide mineral, except corundum and many representatives of other groups.
-Spinel crystallizes in cubic crystal system, it is anisotropic and, therefore, lack any pleochroism.
-By using a dichroscope, spinel can be differentiated from corundum.
-Another helpful feature is a streak color.
+Spinel can be perfectly transparent to nearly opaque and occurs in a variety of colors.
+However, one of spinel's best diagnostic features is its hardness of 8 on the Mohs scale.
+This means spinel is harder than minerals from many other groups and harder than any other oxide except corundum.
+Spinel crystallizes in the cubic crystal system and, therefore, lacks any pleochroism.
+Thus, you can also distinguish spinel from corundum by using a dichroscope.
+(Corundum will show pleochroic colors; spinel will not).
 Regardless of color, spinel will always have a white streak.
 Spinel crystals commonly occur in octahedral form.

 Mineral property | Spinel characteristics |